tdraebing/discursive/README.md

 2. Change into the Discursive directory (i.e. `cd discursive/`).

+3. If not installed yet on your EC2 instance, install pip.
+For Ubuntu: `sudo apt-get install python2-pip`

+4. Install requirements by running `pip2 install -r requirements.txt`

+5. Update the `aws_config.py` `twitter_config.py` `esconn.py` and `s3conn.py` files located in the `/config` directory with your credentials.

-3. Run `essetup.py` which is located in the `/config` directory, which'll generate the Elasticsearch index with the appropriate mappings.
+6. Run `essetup.py` which is located in the `/config` directory, which'll generate the Elasticsearch index with the appropriate mappings.

-4. Update the `aws_config.py` `twitter_config.py` `esconn.py` and `s3conn.py` files located in the `/config` directory with your credentials.

-5. Put your desired keyword(s) in the `topics.txt` file (one term per line).
+7. Put your desired keyword(s) in the `topics.txt` file (one term per line).

-6. Edit the `crontab` file to run at your desired intervals.
+8. Edit the `crontab` file to run at your desired intervals.
 The default will run every fifteen minutes.

-7. Run `sudo docker build -t discursive .`
+9. Run `sudo docker build -t discursive .`

-8. Run `sudo docker run discursive`
+10. Run `sudo docker run discursive`

-9. If all went well you're watching Tweets stream into your Elasticsearch index!
+11. If all went well you're watching Tweets stream into your Elasticsearch index!
 Conversely, run `index_twitter_search.py` to search for specific topic(s) and bulk insert the data into your Elasticsearch index (and see the messages from Elasticsearch returned to your console).

-10. There are several options you may want to configure/tweak.
+12. There are several options you may want to configure/tweak.
 For instance, you may want to turn off printing to console (which you can do in `index_twitter_search.py`) or run the container as a detached process.
 Please do jump into our Slack channel #assemble if you have any questions or log an issue!

+## Configuring discursive for AWS

+### aws_config.py

+1. If you not already have done so, (create a IAM)[] user for programmatic access.

 ## Explore Twitter networks